 - Transport must be secure: Verify that you use HTTPs (TLS) encryption on the transport for your webhooks.

-- Test on real devices: Although the web simulator is great for testing your app quickly while developing, you should always test invocation and dialogs on real devices, such as Google Home.
-This is the best way to understand how your app functions in real life and helps you in figuring out how to improve the user experience.
+- Test on real devices: Although the web simulator is great for testing your Action quickly while developing, you should always test invocation and dialogs on real devices, such as voice-activated speakers.
+This is the best way to understand how your Action functions in real life and helps you in figuring out how to improve the user experience.